qualisys/mpk-codechallenge/readme.md

 * SASS to CSS compile task

 ##How to submit##
-* If you forked this project just push your changes and send an email with the url to your public fork or make sure to invite us so we can view your private project.
-Alternatively send your project **without** node or bower dependencies as a zipped file to emil@medicinpriser.se
+* If you forked this project just push your changes and send us an email with the url to your public fork or make sure to invite us so we can view your private project.
+Alternatively send us your project **without** node or bower dependencies as a zipped file.

 ##What happens next##
-We'll take a few days to look through your code.
-After that, we will arrange for a second interview, where we will go through the code with you to learn more about the decisions you made and why.
-For this second interview, make sure you're prepared to answer questions about your code.
+We'll take a few days to look through your code, then we'll make an assessment together with our thoughts from the interview.

 ##Troubleshooting##

 `Local gulp not found in ...`
-Make sure you run npm install
+Make sure you run npm install.

 `npm WARN deprecated`
-If you get some warnings when installing npm packages you can ignore these for now
+If you get some warnings when installing npm packages you can ignore these for now.